eradix/YT-Downloader/README.md

-# py mp3 and video downloader
+# mp3 and video downloader
 Mp3 and video downloader

 This repo is written in python.